 As more and more workers opt through necessity or preference to work from home, their managers are front and center in giving them the direction and support they need.
-But in an age of social distancing due to COVID-19, how do you maintain a cohesive team when people are increasingly not co-located?
+But in an age of COVID-19, how do you maintain a sense of cohesion when people are increasingly not co-located?
 Without question, managing a remote team can be a tall (and tricky) order.

 But your technology can’t supply the leadership and real unifying force remote employees need.
 That depends on you.
 Here are some ideas for managing a remote team.

 Regular and informative communication is the lifeblood of a dispersed workforce.
-In fact, in the beginning at least, overcommunication is key.
-Schedule regular calls with project teams to mutually evaluate progress on their goals.
+In fact, overcommunication is key.
+Schedule regular calls with project teams to evaluate progress on their goals.
 Do the same with the full team.

 Make an extra effort to keep everyone who’s working from home in the loop on company and departmental news.
-As a leader, you should give your take on the workload and any priorities that may be shifting.
-When done, step out of the way and entertain questions and opinions.
+As a leader, you should give your take on any priorities that may be shifting.
+When done, step out of the way and entertain questions and comments.

 Consider conducting video conference calls rather than just audio ones.
-Platforms like Zoom or Skype for Business can be easy to set up.
-Seeing colleagues in their home office environment gives a sense of “we’re all in this together” and builds camaraderie.
+Seeing colleagues gives a sense of “we’re all in this together” and builds camaraderie.
 Be creative.
-What about online celebrations, such as a virtual baby shower for someone giving birth soon or a virtual birthday party?
-Other services such as Slack and Google Hangouts can help your workforce keep in touch with each other throughout the day.
+What about online celebrations, such as a virtual birthday party?
+Other services such as Slack and Google Hangouts can help your employees keep in touch with each other throughout the day.

 2. Show empathy

 Check in frequently to demonstrate your concern about people’s well-being and potential sense of isolation.
 Consider daily 15-minute video calls with your team just to check in?
 How have their daily habits changed?
 How are they handling everyday disruptions?
 What tips can they pass on to others to make working from home easier or more productive?
 Share whatever news you have, even if it’s a small update or to say there’s no news to share.

 Hire Remote Talent ASAP